The REAL Reasons Why You Didn’t Get the Job

 While losing out on a job you really want is an unfortunate situation to be in, be sure to look at this experience as something that will point you in the right direction of where you really want to go.
 Even though you did not get this particular job, you know exactly what you want from a new job and how to best approach securing it.

 All degree programs take just 15 months to complete, including our Bachelor’s Degree Completion Program.
 Upon program completion, you will be prepared for a job in an in-demand field and possess the hands-on skills to excel in your career.
-Browse our many online resources to find out how you can take advantage of the many opportunities offered by Fremont College.
+Browse our many online resources to find out how you can take advantage of the many opportunities offered by Fremont University.
 If you’re ready to learn more, contact us today to schedule time with a mentor to learn more about our degree programs or request a free career guide.